Ethiopia Foodborne Disease Surveillance Project PIONEER Launched in Addis Ababa

 This pilot initiative aims to improve the generation of timely, credible evidence on foodborne disease risks in the food system.

-Dr. Megan Harrison
+Megan Harrison

-Program officer for Agricultural Development at the Gates Foundation
+Program Officer for Agricultural Development at the Gates Foundation

 “Haramaya University’s PIONEER Project provides essential data for our national strategy’s success,”